Dear Gentlereaders,

 "He who has a why to live for can bear almost any how." -Nietzsche

-My why is my daughter and son-in-law (Nipples and Skippy), my grandkids (the Stickies), and a desire to hang around to see if Western Civilization's ongoing attempted suicide is successful.
+My why is my daughter and son-in-law, my grandkids, and a desire to hang around to see if Western Civilization's ongoing attempted suicide has been thwarted by Tony Stark and the Donald.

 In the words of a much better writer than I: